julianxhokaxhiu/FFNx/README.md

   - for the heavy testing and lifting of a lot of bugs being catched in FFNx, for FF7
   - for the field vertical centering hext patch, which FFNx provides a default patch for
   - for a lot of hex addresses I would have never been able to figure out myself otherwise
+  - for the original Speedhack concept and help in getting it natively into FFNx
 - [Sebanisu](http://forums.qhimm.com/index.php?action=profile;u=22866):
   - for the help in getting the first iterations of FFNx running on FF8 2000/2013 release
   - for the heavy testing and lifting of a lot of bugs being catched in FFNx, for FF8